 Following the launch of the Greek version of the Atlas an Editorial Team comprising Vassilis Arapoglou,Dimitris Balampanidis, Nikos Karadimitriou, Iris Polyzou and Ion Sagias has joined Thomas and Stavros in order to assist with the launch of the English version and to enhance and develop the Atlas’ future content.

-Professor at the Department of Geography, Harokopio University.
-Former Director of the Institute of Urban and Rural Sociology of the National Centre for Social Research (EKKE) and Professor at the Department of Planning, University of Thessaly.
-He recently served as General Secretary for Research & Technology.
+Emeritus Professor at the Department of Geography, Harokopio University.
+Former Director of the Institute of Urban and Rural Sociology of the National Centre for Social Research (EKKE) (2001-2012), Professor at the Department of Planning, University of Thessaly (1991-2009) and General Secretary for Research & Technology (2015-2016).
 His work is related to the changing social structures in metropolitan areas in the era of capitalist globalisation with a focus on issues of segregation and gentrification related to housing and broader welfare regimes.
 His research and published work refer mainly to the South European urban context and especially to Athens.

 The Editorial Board